getlift/lift/docs/database-dynamodb-single-table.md

 ## Permissions

-By default, all the Lambda functions deployed in the same `serverless.yml` file **will be allowed to read/write into the table**.
+By default, all the Lambda functions deployed in the same `serverless.yml` file **will be allowed to read/write into the table**, on all indexes (primary and secondary).

 In the example below, there are no IAM permissions to set up: `myFunction` will be allowed to read and write into the `myTable` table.